 Daisuke hesitated to answer.
 “Bunjiro and I were like brothers.
 I only knew your mother a few months, but her conviction in her duty to protect humanity made an indelible impression on me.”

 Charlie smirked.
 “She meant, were you close to perfect scores.”
 Lucille allowed a sly slant in her smile.
 Daisuke blushed and filed her exams in his desk drawers.
-Charlie blew smoke into a ventilation duct and tapped ash from his cockroach.
+Charlie blew smoke into a ventilation duct and tapped ash from his roach.
 “Anyway, Zephyr Lucille!
 In addition to your impeccable exams, you’ve been unanimously praised for leadership in the field.
-When you commanded Zephyr-Purple in repelling a sun-sized Hurricane Planet, the purple arm, leg, and chest pilots came to commend you.”
+When you commanded Zephyr-Purple in repelling a sun-sized Hurricane Planet, the purple arm, leg, and chest pilots came to us to commend you.”

 Daisuke rolled his wheelchair back from the desk to open window-blinds.
 Outside the office, enormous robots of every solid color bounded across the lunar surface.
 Some jumped on muscular legs while some bounced on puffs of steam from legless hips.
 Some had two arms, some four, and some none at all.
 Each limb, chest, and head held the silhouettes of pilots, co-pilots, and technicians.

 Sometimes a robot would collapse into body-parts and practice recombining under the direction of its head, the Alpha unit.
 Sometimes two robots would merge into a multicolored mass of limbs and stagger until they rolled into a crater and broke apart.
 Sometimes a small robot would leap into a larger one and wear it like a suit of armor or matryoshka doll.

 The largest robot was purple and carried its detached head like a lantern.
 Lucille’s team was practicing without her while she met Charlie and Daisuke.

 “I shout loudest,” said Lucille.